 These words are similar to those found in the prayer or song of Mary (often called the Magnificat, from the Latin translation of Luke 1:46).
 Echoing Hannah, Mary said, “He has put down the mighty from their thrones; and exalted the lowly” (Luke 1:52).

 So God inspired the thinking of Hannah, the psalmist and Mary, the mother of Jesus, to express essentially the same concepts.

 Hannah’s prayer ends with a prophecy of the second coming of Christ: “The adversaries of the LORD shall be broken in pieces; from heaven He will thunder against them.
 The LORD will judge the ends of the earth.
 He will give strength to His king, and exalt the horn of His anointed” (1 Samuel 2:10).

 This is a concise summary of what all the prophets have said on the subject of the final defeat of God’s adversaries and the return of Christ, when He comes to judge the ends of the earth and to be exalted.
 “For He is coming, for He is coming to judge the earth.
 He shall judge the world with righteousness” (Psalm 96:13).

 Hannah probably never dreamed when she prayed for a son that someday her son would be a prophet of God, a judge and a leader in the nation of Israel.
 Samuel did become a mighty servant of God.
 She probably never dreamed that once she had Samuel she would be blessed with many more children!
 And she probably never dreamed that her prayer would become part of God’s Holy Writings.

 Hannah believed God!
 What about you?
 Do you have faith as Hannah had?
-For more instruction on how to have faith, read the related articles on this topic under the heading of “Faith.”
+For more instruction on how to have faith, read “How to Grow in Faith” and the related articles under the heading of “Faith.”